sucataengine/sucata-docs/docs/references/sucata.input.md

 ## sucata.input.is_hover

-Checks if the mouse is hovering over a specific area for an entity.
+Registers an area as hoverable for the current frame and returns whether the mouse is currently over it.
+When multiple registered areas overlap, only the one with the highest `z_index` reports `true`, so call this every frame for each interactive region you want the mouse to reach (e.g. inside a `draw` behaviour).

 **parameters**

 - area `table`
   - id `string` - Unique id, can be the entity id
   - x `number` - X position of the area
   - y `number` - Y position of the area
   - width `number` - Width of the area
   - height `number` - Height of the area
-  - z_index? `number` - Z-index for layering (optional)
+  - z_index? `number` - Z-index used to break ties between overlapping areas (optional)
   - fixed? `boolean` - Whether the area is fixed to the screen (optional)

 **return**

-- hovering `boolean` - Whether the mouse is hovering over the specified area
+- hovering `boolean` - Whether the mouse is hovering over this area (and no higher-z area covers it)